Sentencing guidelines for sexual offences

 If any of these factors are proven in the case, the severity of the sentence in any sexual offence is likely to considerably increase.

 If you are accused of committing a sexual offence, you face often life changing repercussions, with lasting damage to your reputation.
-Almost any conviction for a sexual offence will involve a considerations of a prison sentence, inclusion on the sexual offences register and potential subjection to a Sexual Harm Prevention Order (SHPO).
+Almost any conviction for a sexual offence will involve a consideration of a prison sentence, inclusion on the sexual offences register and potential subjection to a Sexual Harm Prevention Order (SHPO).
 Each of these sentencing options can be incredibly onerous and require expert consideration and legal advice.

 If you have been accused of committing a sexual offence, about a sexual abuse charge, you should seek expert legal advice as soon as you are able.